Keep Calm and Prepare to Gobble On a New Feast of Privacy, Cyber and AI Laws

 - Beginning January 1, 2028, and every three years thereafter, data brokers will be required to undergo an independent third-party audit to assess their compliance with the Delete Act.

-Businesses should assess if they qualify as a data broker under these requirements before January 1, 2026, and—if they have not already—develop a road map for the appropriate compliance measures.
+Businesses should assess whether they qualify as a data broker under these requirements before January 1, 2026, and—if they have not already—develop a roadmap for the appropriate compliance measures.
 Failure to comply may subject a data broker to administrative fines as well as the costs and expenses of enforcement actions.

 Two more states, Minnesota and New Hampshire, have joined the Consortium of Privacy Regulators, a bipartisan effort aimed at implementing and enforcing state privacy laws nationwide.
 The Consortium holds regular meetings and coordinates enforcement.
 Members now include the California Privacy Protection Agency and state Attorneys General from California, Colorado, Connecticut, Delaware, Indiana, New Hampshire, New Jersey, Minnesota, and Oregon.

-Organizations operating in these Consortium states and subject to their privacy laws should understand that there is an increased likelihood for multi-state privacy enforcement actions, potentially raising their privacy risk.
+Organizations operating in these Consortium states and subject to their privacy laws should understand that there is an increased likelihood of multi-state privacy enforcement actions, potentially raising their privacy risk.

 Featured Insights